Charade (1963 film): Locations

 Studio scenes filmed at the Billancourt Studios.

 Release

-The film was slated for a Christmas release, but Universal consented to a one-time advance screening at the Palace Theatre in Washington, D.C., which was a benefit to raise money to help low-income children stay in school.
+The film was slated for a Christmas release, but Universal consented to a one-time advance screening on September 24 at the Palace Theatre in Washington, D.C., which was a benefit to raise money to help low-income children stay in school.
 Singer Ella Fitzgerald performed and, according to Jet magazine, $50,000 was raised (equivalent to almost a half-million dollars in 2023).

+Charade premiered as the Christmas film at Radio City Music Hall in New York on December 5, 1963.
+It ended up breaking the box office record at the theater.
+It went on wide release soon after, and was the highest-grossing film in the country for five weekends straight in January, and ended up the fourth highest grossing film of 1964.